ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/list_of_lists_sorter/readme.md

 _Because the lily is there._  And because it teaches me things about a language I love.

 This class adds to the sort method the following features:
-1. Define sort fields using encapsulated methods to prevent explicitly creating lambda functoons and itemgetters.
+1. Define sort fields using encapsulated methods to prevent explicitly creating lambda functions and using itemgetters.

 2. Gracefully handle list of lists which have a single row column header as well as headerless list of lists.

 3. Select sort fields with field headers or column positions.

 4. Handle strings which represent dates in the sort as dates conditionally.

 # Examples